wlswotmd/gef/README.md

     * It also supports kernel debugging.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/xinfo.png)
 * `checksec`: is improved.
-    * It shows additional informations.
+    * It shows additional information.
         * Static or Dynamic or Static-PIE
         * Stripped or not
         * Debuginfo or not